srenV/Article-Preview-Component/README.md

-# Frontend Mentor - Testimonials grid section
+# Frontend Mentor - Article Preview Card
 This is my solution to the Article Preview Card challenge on Frontend Mentor.

 ## Overview